Samsung Biologics to face criminal probe on accounting fraud

 The commission said Samsung Biologics was aware that leaving out such information could constitute a violation of accounting rules.

+“The company clearly violated accounting rules and it was intentional when it did not disclose the information in regulatory filing,” Kim Yongbeom, vice chairman of the Financial Services Commission, told reporters.

+However, the watchdog said it could not reach a conclusion in this round of review on whether Samsung also violated accounting rules when it switched to valuing its share in Samsung Bioepis at fair market value instead of book value in 2015.

-The initial public offering of Samsung Biologics has been a source of controversy because the business was in heavy losses.
+The initial public offering of Samsung Biologics in 2016 has been a source of controversy because its operation was in heavy losses but the company was able to say that it booked a 1.9 trillion won ($1.7 billion) of annual net profit based on the forecast of Samsung Bioepis’ future profit.

 Samsung Biologics said it regrets the finding by the regulator and reiterated that it had not breached accounting rules.
 It said it will seek every possible legal measure to protect investors and other stakeholders.